-Thank you to the dozens of city, county, regional, state and federal officials, local and others who shared their ideas and report.
-Special thank you to the local leaders their planning efforts in response to the major opportunity of high-speed rail.
+Thank you to the dozens of city, county, regional, state and federal officials, local employers, community activists, developers and others who shared their ideas and perspectives in the development of this report.
+Special thank you to the local leaders in Gilroy, Merced, Fresno and Bakersfield for their planning efforts in response to the major opportunity of high-speed rail.
 SPUR also wishes to acknowledge the involvement of officials from the California High-Speed Rail Authority, the Strategic Growth Council and the California State Transportation Agency (CalSTA).